denten-courses/technologies-of-dissent/2017-fall/README.md

 `Lab:` Tor/Onion, Encrypting Email.

-### Week 10: Hacker Culture
+### Week 11: Access Unauthorized and Authorized

-- "Do Artifacts Have Politics?" by Langdon Winner.
 - McKenzie Wark, “A Hacker Manifesto.”
-- Andrew Ross, "Hacking Away at the Counterculture."
+- Selections from Gabriella Coleman's *Coding Freedom: The Ethics and Aesthetics of Hacking.*
 - Hackers and the contested ontology of cyberspace, Helen Nissenbaum.

-`Explore:` A Brief History of Hackerdom, by Eric Steven Raymond

-`Lab:`  Scripting w/ Python.
+Lab:  Groups, users, and file permissions.

-### Week 11: Leaks and Whistleblowers
+### Week 12: Leaks and Whistleblowers

 - Statement of Thomas Blanton, Director, National Security Archive.
+- Selections from Gabriella Coleman's *Hacker Hoaxer Whistleblower Spy: The Many Faces of Anonymous*
 - The Wikileaks Manifesto, by Julian Assange.
 - Disclosure's Effects: WikiLeaks and Transparency, by Mark Fenster

-`Lab:`  Scripting w/ Python.

-### Week 12: Secrecy and Transparency
+### Week 13: Privacy, Secrecy, and Transparency

 - Pozen on “Deep Secrecy.”
 - “A Free Irresponsible Press” by Yochai Benkler